Parallel Quantum Algorithm for Hamiltonian Simulation: Introduction

 It is worth noting the difference between the oracle $\calO_P$ used in Corollary~\ref{cor:parallel simulation of local Hamiltonians} for local Hamiltonians and the oracle $\calO_L$ in previous works~\cite{AT03,Childs09,BC12,BCK15,LC17} for generic sparse Hamiltonians.
-Oracle $\calO_L$ computes a function $L\parens*{j,t}$ denoting the column index of the $t^{\text{th}}$ non-zero entry in row $j$ of $H$.
+Oracle $\calO_L$ computes a function $L\parens*{j,c}$ denoting the column index of the $c^{\text{th}}$ non-zero entry in row $j$ of $H$.
 In practice, oracle $\calO_P$ is a more natural choice than $\calO_L$, because if one wants to exploit the local structure of the Hamiltonian to be simulated, knowing the locality parameter $s_w$ given by $\calO_P$ is intuitively the minimal requirement.
-As an evidence, when we apply our algorithm to the Heisenberg model in Section~\ref{sub:simulation_of_the_heisenberg_model}, the gate complexity for implementing the oracle $\calO_P$ is efficient.
+As evidence, for example, when we apply our algorithm to the Heisenberg model in Section~\ref{sub:simulation_of_the_heisenberg_model}, it turns out that implementing the oracle $\calO_P$ is gate-efficient.
 Note that in the local Hamiltonian case, a query to the oracle $\calO_L$ can be achieved by at most $m2^l$ queries to $\calO_P$.

-\paragraph{Lower bounds}
+\subsubsection{Lower bounds}